ripple/rippled-api-spec/README.md

 For instructions on updating / testing the OpenAPI spec, please see [open_api/README.md](./open_api/README.md)

 For instructions on updating / testing the AsyncAPI spec, please see [async_api/README.md](./async_api/README.md)

+# Things we'd like to see eventually

+1. For now, we're not including tests for every possible rippled error that could be returned because that'd take a lot of effort for marginal robustness.
+The goal though is long-term this api serves as a source of truth for how rippled works, so having clear examples which reproduce each new rippled error code would be a great way to verify that changes in rippled work as they are expected to.
+We may also be able to use this to automatically generate unit tests for those api calls, but that's beyond the scope for this prototype.